 Phase 2—Diagram rules

 The diagram rules phase is optional.
 It occurs when diagram rules are configured on the diagram template in order to discard certain network elements (for example, remove rules), add extra features or objects (for example, add a connectivity associations rule or trace rule), simplify diagram content by aggregating network elements (for example, reduce rules or collapse rules), expand containers, and so on.
 The configured rules are chained, each in turn, in the entry sequence order they were configured in the template.
 Each rule works on the current diagram content that is built when it enters into action.
-This means that rule 1 runs on the diagram features built at the end of the elementary build phase, and rule N runs on the diagram features resulting from the execution of rule (N-1).
+This means that rule 1 runs on the diagram features built at the end of the elementary build phase, and rule N runs on the diagram features resulting from the (N-1) rule process.

 Phase 3—Diagram automatic layouts

 The diagram automatic layouts phase is also optional.
 It occurs when diagram layouts are configured on the diagram template to be automatically run during diagram generation.
 In this case, the configured layouts are chained, each in turn, in the entry sequence order they were configured in the template; that is, layout 1 running on the initial geometry of the features in the diagram, and layout N working from the diagram features geometry resulting from the (N-1) algorithm process.

 The three building phases are as follows:

 - The diagram building process first creates a diagram feature for each network feature or network object in the input selection set.

 - It applies rules that are configured on the diagram template to reduce most of the noncritical intervening elements and keep only the critical infrastructure of the network in the diagram.

 - Since this sample diagram template was also configured to run an automatic Smart Tree layout during the generation, it applies this algorithm.